suttna/botbuilder-slack-extension/README.md

 // The lookup function must return a promise with an object that conforms to IIdentity var slackEventListener = new SlackEventListener(connector, function (teamId) {
   return new Promise(function (resolve, reject) {
-    // This is you custom get function const bot = getBot(teamId)
+    // This is your custom get function const bot = getBot(teamId)

     return { id: bot.id, name: bot.name }